 It is vitally important that close and regular contact is maintained between the school and children's parents and carers.

-Parent consultation meetings are held three times a year as follows:
+Parent consultation meetings are held two times a year as follows:

 Early November - just after the halfway point of the Autumn Term

 Late February - just after halfway point of the Spring Term